GMOD/jbrowse/docs/site/embedding.md

 </div>
 <script type="text/javascript" src="../code/latest-release/dist/main.bundle.js" charset="utf-8"></script>

 The biggest gotcha with this embedding method is that the relative path from the page where you embed JBrowse to the JBrowse `*.bundle.js` files must be `dist/` if you want to use a "stock" build of JBrowse.
-A simple way to accomplish that might be to configure a symlink in your site directory, for example by running `ln -s  ./path/to/jbrowse/dist dist`, or by creating some kind of path alias in your web server configuration.
+A simple way to accomplish that might be to configure a symlink in your site directory, for example by running `ln -s  ./path/to/jbrowse/dist/ .`, or by creating some kind of path alias in your web server configuration.

 For JBrowse 1.15.5 or higher, the other option is to clone JBrowse from GitHub and run `setup.sh` with a nonstandard `JBROWSE_PUBLIC_PATH` environment variable set, which will configure JBrowse to serve its bundles from a different path.
 For example, if you had this site layout: